danielpetisme-bib/PI-Web-API-Client-Java-Android/docs/api/AnalysisRuleApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **createAnalysisRule**
-> createAnalysisRule(String webId, PIAnalysisRule analysisRule)
+> createAnalysisRule(String webId, PIAnalysisRule analysisRule, String webIdType)

 Create a new Analysis Rule as a child of an existing Analysis Rule.